taverentech/puppet/masterless/README.md

 points at your hiera config.
 The only diff between puppetmaser and master- less is that :datadir: ./hiera, may be different.

+NOTE: --pluginsync will not work.
+You will need to copy facter files to /var/lib/puppet/lib/facter  (see modules/example/manifests/facts_profile.pp)

 Usage